Nurture The Success Of Your Child With These Tools

 Defining the Successful Child

 A successful child is one who uses her ability to build ever-improving skills that aid in the formation of positive personal characteristics that will lead to a successful life.
-Individual skills distinguish a youngster.
+Individual skills distinguish a child.
 She puts her abilities to good use in order to create great experiences.
 She has a strong sense of self and is eager to achieve her objectives.

 Parents who work on their parenting skills are more likely to raise successful children.
-These abilities are used by their parents to improve and promote their children’s abilities.
+These abilities are used by their parents to improve (growth mindset) and promote their children’s abilities.
 They develop helpful parenting techniques to help their children develop the qualities they need to succeed.

 Children that have strong self-esteem and self-worth grow up to be successful adults.
 They like new experiences and spending time with individuals they care about.
 They have good principles, values, and character.
 They are content.